futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.3.4 =
+* bugfix: is_plugin_active causing errors in some cases as [reported by @iluminancia and @lozula](https://wordpress.org/support/topic/fatal-error-after-update-to-2-3-3/)
+* bugfix: added language domain to 4 __/_e functions, un grand merci à Guillaume Blet!

 = 2.3.3 =
 * improvement: updated to latest version of Filamentgroup's loadCSS